TheVikkodamus/DETHKrawl-GB/README.md

 | 3    | Medium Armor    | Reduces damage by D4 (Tier 2); DR +2 on AGI tests and DEF after the attack phase |
 | 4    | Heavy Armor     | Reduces damage by D6 (Tier 3); DR +4 on AGI tests, DEF is DR +2        |

+#### Black Powder Weapons V Armor

+These weapons are deadly and dangerous, it will ignore all amor.
+A black powder weapon takes one round to reload after it is fired, and you cannot reload when in melee range of a foe.

 ---